Dyadic Green Function for an Electromagnetic Medium Inspired by General Relativity

 where $\epso=8.854\times10^{-12}$~F~m$^{-1}$ and $\muo=4\pi\times10^{-7}$~H~m$^{-1}$ in SI units, whereas $\#r$ and $t$ indicate position and time.

 These equations presuppose either the absence of a gravitational field or that the observer is local.
-When a gravitational field is present, spacetime appears curved~---~which is well--known \c{Schutz}.
-One can still use the textbook versions of the Maxwell postulates for gravitationally affected vacuum, but the constitutive relations are now \c{Pleb,MLS}
+When a gravitational field is present, spacetime appears curved~---~which is well-- known.$^{[4]}$ One can still use the textbook versions of the Maxwell postulates for gravitationally affected vacuum, but the constitutive relations are now$^{[5,6]}$

-in lieu of \r{eq1} and \r{eq2}.
+in lieu of Eqs.\,(1) and (2).
 Here $\=\gamma\rt$ is a real symmetric dyadic and $\#\Gamma\rt$ is a vector with real--valued components, both related to the metric of spacetime; whereas $c_0=1/\sqrt{\epso\muo}$.

-Just as isotropic dielectric--magnetic mediums provide material counterparts of \r{eq1} and \r{eq2} in the frequency domain \c{Jack,Ell}, the vast variety of complex materials \c{GS01,WL03}~---~natural as well as artificial~---~suggests that it is quite possible that \r{eq3} and \r{eq4} also have material counterparts.
-This thought inspired the present communication, wherein we present the derivation of the dyadic Green function for frequency--domain electromagnetic fields in a homogeneous medium inspired by \r{eq3} and \r{eq4}.
+Just as isotropic dielectric--magnetic mediums provide material counterparts of Eqs.\,(1) and (2) in the frequency domain,$^{[1,7]}$ the vast variety of complex materials$^{[8,9]}$~---~natural as well as artificial~---~suggests that it is quite possible that Eqs.\,(3) and (4) also have material counterparts.
+This thought inspired the present Letter, wherein we present the derivation of the dyadic Green function for frequency--domain electromagnetic fields in a homogeneous medium inspired by Eqs.\,(3) and (4).

 With the assumption that all fields have an $\exp(-i\omega t)$ time dependence, with $\omega$ as the angular frequency, the constitutive relations of the chosen medium are